AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-setup-connect-users.md

 # Step 2: Set up AVEVA Connect users and groups

 As a best practice, AVEVA recommends managing users and groups for AVEVA Data Hub primarily through AVEVA Connect.
 This step guides you through creation of users and assigning them to a group.
-Later, in Step 3: Set up AVEVA Data Hub groups, roles, and permissions, you will add these users and groups to AVEVA Data Hub.
+Later, in <xref:gs-setup-data-hub-users>, you will add these users and groups to AVEVA Data Hub.

 ## Step 2A: Add Users